Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/context.md

 # Project Context

 ## Current Work Focus
-The primary focus is on ensuring accurate and complete data ingestion into Supabase and Pinecone, enabling robust RAG (Retrieval-Augmented Generation) capabilities for both general and context-specific queries, including aggregative questions.
-The Supabase integration for persistent visitor data storage has been successfully completed.
+The primary focus has shifted to implementing comprehensive dashboard features for client administrators and agents.
+The Unanswered Questions Review Page has been successfully implemented as a core MVP feature, providing intelligent question management with RBAC, AI-assisted replies, and smart contact information masking.

+- **Unanswered Questions Feature Status:** ✅ **COMPLETED** - Full implementation with backend APIs, frontend UI, and database schema updates.
 - **Common Questions Feature Status:** The "Common Questions about this Listing" feature now leverages pre-calculated and pre-clustered questions for improved performance and accuracy.
 The in-process K-Means clustering algorithm has been implemented to group semantically similar questions, and a dedicated API endpoint serves these pre-calculated common questions.

 ## Recent Changes